css-skills/dataviz/notes/dataviz.md

 for inspiration.
 Here are some ideas:

 -   See if you can make the bars white with black outline.
--   Try using a different colour palette (see
+-   Try using a different color palette (see
     <http://www.cookbook-r.com/Graphs/Colors_(ggplot2)/>).

 # Saving graphs